Amazon RDS for Oracle database log files - Amazon Relational Database Service

 Other parameters might be required depending on the RDS operation that you run.

 You can view the alert log using the Amazon RDS console.
-You can also use the following SQL statement to access the alert log.
+You can also use the following SQL statement.

 SELECT message_text FROM alertlog;